Quantum Computer and a Bitcoin

 Conclusion

-Keep in mind that those developing quantum computing have little incentive to reveal how far along their technologies truly are.
-A foreign country with interests opposed to those of the United States could potentially develop advanced quantum computers in secrecy.
-Such an entity might quietly exploit vulnerabilities in Bitcoin’s cryptographic systems, robbing vast amounts of cryptocurrency before any public announcement is made.
+Remember that those developing quantum computing have little incentive to reveal how far along their technologies truly are.
+A foreign country with interests opposed to the United States could develop advanced quantum computers in secrecy.
+Such an entity might quietly exploit vulnerabilities in Bitcoin’s cryptographic systems, robbing vast amounts of cryptocurrency before any public announcement.

 While this scenario is not guaranteed to occur, it remains a possibility.
-Bitcoin, as controversial as it is, must prioritize becoming quantum-proof—if such a transition is feasible—to mitigate this risk.
+As controversial as it is, Bitcoin must prioritize becoming quantum-proof—if such a transition is feasible—to mitigate this risk.
 Failure to act swiftly could lead to severe consequences for the cryptocurrency’s future.

-For those interested in a primer on how cryptocurrency works, in very simple terms check out my Cyrtocurrency 101 article.
+For those interested in a primer on how cryptocurrency works.